Skip to main content

 Fix:

-1. Right-click database folder
+1. Right-click the database folder.

 Network Path Problems